Maximus-technologies/Max-Pad/README.md

 Clone the project and start with your project.
 Skip the modules which you don't need

 Tutorial:

-- Application should be developed mainly in app module
+Application should be developed mainly in app module.
+Generate an issue if you are encountering an error.
+Here's the breakdown:

-- User
-- No dagger or any other DI lib
+- Koin as a DI
+- Shared Preferences as MaxLocal
+- Room as MaxRoom
+- Retrofit for Networking
+- Firebase Messaging and Analytics
+- Firebase Remote Config (Coming Soon)
+- Admob Network (Coming soon)
+- Utilities (Coming Soon)
+- App Actions (Coming Soon)
+- Extensions Fully Loaded (Coming soon)

 ## Modules